johannfaouzi/pyts/doc/user_guide.rst

 -------------

 The :mod:`pyts.decomposition` module consists of algorithms that decompose a time series into several time series.
 The idea is to distinguish the different parts of time series, such as the trend, the noise, etc.

 The only algorithm implemented currently is **Singular Spectrum Analysis (SSA)**.
-The outline of the algorithm is to first compute a matrix from a time series using lagged vectors, then compute the eigenvalues and eigenvectors of this matrix multiplied by its transpose, after compute the eigenmatrices and finally compute the time series for each eigenmatrice.
+The outline of the algorithm is to first compute a matrix from a time series using lagged vectors, then compute the eigenvalues and eigenvectors of this matrix multiplied by its transpose, then compute the eigenmatrices and finally compute the time series for each eigenmatrice.
-It is implemented as :class:`pyts.decomposition.SSA`.
+It is implemented as :class:`pyts.decomposition.SingularSpectrumAnalysis`.

 References
 ^^^^^^^^^^^